× Survival Strategies

 How To

-Lean-tos are small structures found throughout the United States.
+You will find lean-tos all over the United States.
 They are typically made from wood or metal poles covered by tarps, canvas, plastic sheeting, or corrugated roofing material.
-The walls, floor and ceiling are often built first.
-After that, the roof is added.
+The walls, ceiling and floor are typically built first before the roof is added.

-A lean to is a temporary shelter that can be built at the side or roof of a building in case the weather doesn't permit permanent shelter.
-You can also refer to it as a lean-to shed, lean-to cottage, or lean-to home.
+A lean-to is a temporary shelter constructed at the side of a building when the weather does not permit the construction of a permanent shelter.
+It may also be referred to as a "lean-to shed," "lean-to cabin," or "lean-to house."

-1. A simple wooden frame covered in tarpaulin.
-This type of lean-to is commonly seen in rural areas.
+1. Simple wooden frame covered with tarpaulin.
+This type of leaning-to is very common in rural locations.

-2. Lean-to tent made up of a frame of poles that supports a tarpaulin.
+2. A lean-to tent, consisting of a frame made up of poles which support a tarpaulin.

-3. A lean-to cabin is also known as a "cabin on-frame" and consists of a platform supported with beams and posts.
+3. A lean-to cabin, also known as a "cabin-on-frame," consists of a platform supported by posts and beams.

-6. A lean-to studio is also known as a "studio on a frame" or "studio on a post".
-It consists of a framework that consists of two horizontal members (posts), and one perpendicular (beam).
+6. A leaning-to studio (also known as "studio–on-a–frame” or "studio–on-a–post”) is a structure that includes two horizontal members (posts), one perpendicular and one vertical member (beam).

 7. A lean-to greenhouse, also called a "greenhouse-on-a-post," consists of three parallel horizontal members (posts), one perpendicular member (beam), and a canopy.